 Austin’s yoga and fitness community is easily navigable and super visitor-friendly.
-In fact most hotels in central Austin have a studio nearby – and if you’re downtown, just hop on a B-cycle and pedal your way to class as a warm-up!
-Here are a few visitor-friendly studios to try out during your next visit:
+In fact most hotels in central Austin have a studio nearby – and if you’re downtown, just hop on a MetroCycle and pedal your way to class as a warm-up!
+Here are a few visitor-friendly Austin yoga studios to try out during your next visit:

 Courtesy of Black Swan Yoga.

-One of Austin’s most beginner and visitor-friendly studios, Black Swan is a donation-based studio with three (soon to be four) Austin locations.
-Whether you’re staying in South Austin, North Austin or Downtown, BSY is nearby.
+One of Austin’s most beginner- and visitor-friendly studios, Black Swan Yoga is a donation-based studio with four Austin locations.
+Whether you’re staying in South Austin, East Austin, North Austin or Downtown, BSY is nearby.
 Start your day off right and sweat off those all those breakfast tacos by dropping in for a heated, 60-minute music-fueled class.
-Styles range from beginner and prenatal, to flow (vinyasa-style), power flow, mysore Ashtanga and Onnit (merging yoga elements with high intensity strength-based fitness).
+Styles range from beginner and prenatal, to flow (vinyasa-style), power flow and Onnit (merging yoga elements with high intensity strength-based fitness).

-You may be familiar with Wanderlust from their international series of yoga and mindfulness festivals, and now you can experience all the best elements of the festival in Austin.
-Sign up ahead of time or drop in to this trendy studio (with two Austin locations) for heated and unheated vinyasa classes, workshops, rooftop yoga and other events.
+Formerly known as Wanderlust Yoga Austin, drop into the trendy YTX studio (with two Austin locations) for heated and unheated vinyasa classes, workshops, rooftop yoga and other events.
 Then round out your practice with something sweet (and healthy) from Blenders and Bowls or a little retail therapy at the in-studio shop.

 Practice alongside locals in West Austin at the intimate and calming Wild Heart Yoga.
 This stunning space offers heated indoor classes and a covered deck for practitioners to enjoy.
 Build a foundation for your practice at a beginner-friendly Foundation class, start your day with a 30 minute Vin/Yin session, balance Pilates with yoga at a Yoga Sculpt class or build the heat in an all-levels vinyasa class.